Koromix/rygel/web/rekkord.org/pages/hooks.md

 PreSaveDirectory = /opt/rekkord/hooks/presave
 ```

-As stated before, if any command fails, the save will not happen and Rekkord exits with an error code.
+As stated before, if any hook fails, the save will not happen and Rekkord exits with an error code.

 > [!TIP]
 > Use pre-save hooks to dump databases, for example with mysqldump (MySQL or MariaDB), pg_dump (PostgreSQL) or make proper sqlite3 backups with `sqlite3 src.db '.backup copy.db'`.